Prompt Library · 36 prompts

 Universal

-I'm facing the following decision:
+I am facing the following decision:

-The decision: [describe what you need to decide]
+Decision: [describe what you need to decide]

-What matters most to me: [your priorities]
+What is most important to me: [your priorities]

 Timeframe: [when do you need to decide?]